OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/Modules_OAI.md

 # Modules: OAI-PMH

+!!! abstract ""
+    available on :octicons-tag-24: Release 17.2

 The purpose of the "Open Archives Initiative - Protocol for Metadata Harvesting" (OAI-PMH): access to digital resources, in our case published learning resources for metadata sharing with portals, search engines or catalogues.
 More information can be found on the [Open Archives web site](https://www.openarchives.org).

 ## Administration